-The terms and conditions for a credit card should be readily available for you to read through before you even submit an application.
+The terms and conditions of a credit card should be readily available for you to read through before you even submit an application.
 You should never submit an application for a credit card without reading the terms and conditions.
 While this is a tedious process, it is vital to your financial health that you understand exactly what your credit card issuer will expect from you.

-Introductory offers are special terms that are often offered to consumers during the first six months to a year of having their credit card.
+Introductory offers are special terms that are often offered to consumers during the first six months to a year of having an issuer’s credit card.
 Some introductory periods could extend up to 18 months.
 These are going to be outlined in your terms and conditions as well, and it’s a good idea to make note of when those introductory promotions are going to disappear.

 There are several different things that you might encounter as part of an introductory offer when opening a credit card.
 The most common introductory offer that you’ll come across is 0% APR for the first few months or more.
 What this means is that you will pay 0% interest on any purchases in that introductory period even if you decide to carry a balance rather than pay your statement in full each month.

-- APR for Balance Transfers: If you have more than one credit card and would like to transfer your balance to a different card to take advantage of lower payments or just to consolidate your credit card debt, there is a special APR that you will have to pay on those balance transfers.
-The APR for balance transfers may not be subject to the same grace period as regular purchases and it is typically unaffected by introductory APR offers.
+- APR for Balance Transfers: If you have more than one credit card and would like to transfer the balance to a different card to take advantage of lower payments or just to consolidate your credit card debt, there is a special APR that you will have to pay on those balance transfers.
+The APR for balance transfers may not be subject to the same grace period as regular purchases, and it is typically unaffected by introductory APR offers.

-- Variable APR: A variable APR is not going to be available with every credit card but a lot of them have them nowadays.
-All this means is that your APR can change over time and your credit card company may not need to notify you.
+- Variable APR: A variable APR is not going to be available with every credit card, but a lot of them have them nowadays.
+All this means is that your APR can change over time, and your credit card company may not need to notify you.
 Variable APRs are usually based on something called the index rate and can fluctuate with the economy.

 How Does Interest Work?